apache/airflow/docs/apache-airflow-providers-cncf-kubernetes/operators.rst

 =============================================

-- Defining ResourceRequirements for Pod
+This example defines ResourceRequirements for Pod, which allow users to modify CPU, memory, and GPU requests and limits.

 .. code-block:: python